Skip to content

 Editing .bashrc

-To avoid conflicts between the user-installed Anaconda distribution and system-installed Python distributions, a modification of the $HOME/.bashrc file is necessary.
+To avoid conflicts between the user-installed Miniforge distribution and system-installed Python distributions, a modification of the $HOME/.bashrc file is necessary.
 The .bashrc file in the user's home space can be modified to set a specified environment every time you login to an HPCC node.
 You can modify the .bashrc file with an editor such as vim or nano.
-To modify the .bashrc file for Anaconda installations please follow these steps:
+To modify the .bashrc file for Miniforge installations please follow these steps:

 1. Navigate to your home space and open the .bashrc file with an editor e.g., run